dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

 ## Collision Attacks Deprecate Hash Functions

+Since hash functions can take an input of any size but produce hashes that are fixed-size strings, the set of all possible inputs is infinite while the set of all possible outputs is finite.
+This makes it possible for multiple inputs to map to the same hash.
+Therefore, even if we were able to reverse a hash, we would not know for sure that the result was the selected input.
+This is known as a collision, and despite sounding like a protective mechanism, it's not a desirable effect.

-We discussed that hash functions must be pre-image resistant.
-However, they also should be resistant to a ***collision attack***.
-A cryptographic collision occurs when two unique pieces of data produce the same result.
-A [collision attack](https://en.wikipedia.org/wiki/Collision_attack) is an attempt to find two pre-images that produce the same hash.
-The attacker could use this collision to fool systems that rely on hashes values by forging a valid hash using incorrect or malicious data.
+A cryptographic collision occurs when two unique inputs produce the same hash.
+Consequently, a [***collision attack***](https://en.wikipedia.org/wiki/Collision_attack) is an attempt to find two pre-images that produce the same hash.
+The attacker could use this collision to fool systems that rely on hashed values by forging a valid hash using incorrect or malicious data.
+Therefore, cryptographic hash functions must also be resistant to a collision attack by making it very difficult for attackers to find these unique values.

-{% include tweet_quote.html quote_text="Since pre-images can be of infinite length but hashes are of a fixed length, collisions are possible.
+{% include tweet_quote.html quote_text="Since inputs can be of infinite length but hashes are of a fixed length, collisions are possible.
 Despite a collision risk being statistically very low, collisions have been found in commonly used hash functions." %}

 For simple hashing algorithms, a simple Google search will allow us to find tools that convert a hash back to its cleartext input.
 The [MD5](https://security.googleblog.com/2014/09/gradually-sunsetting-sha-1.html) algorithm and the [SHA1](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html) algorithm have been deemed unsafe to use and deprecated by Google due to the occurrence of cryptographic collisions.

 Google recommends using stronger hashing algorithms such as SHA-256 and SHA-3.
-However, as we've explored earlier, hashing alone is not sufficient and should be combined with salts.
+Other options commonly used in practice are `bcrypt`, `scrypt`, `PBKDF2`, among many others that you can [find in this list of cryptographic algorithms](https://en.wikipedia.org/wiki/List_of_algorithms#Cryptography).
+However, as we've explored earlier, hashing alone is not sufficient and should be combined with salts, which we'll explore in a future post.

 ## Simplifying Password Management with Auth0

 You can minimize the overhead of hashing, salting and password management through [Auth0](https://auth0.com/).
 We solve the most complex identity use cases with an extensible and easy to integrate platform that secures billions of logins every month.

 Auth0 helps you prevent critical identity data from falling into the wrong hands.
 We never store passwords in cleartext.
 Passwords are always hashed and salted using [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
-Additionally, data at rest and in motion is always encrypted by using TSL with at least 128-bit AES encryption.
+Additionally, data at rest and in motion is always encrypted by using TLS with at least 128-bit AES encryption.
 We've built state-of-the-art security into our product, to protect your business and your users.

 Make the internet safer, <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free Auth0 account</a> today.